Link Budget Analysis for Reconfigurable Smart Surfaces in Aerial Platforms: Introduction

-\item For the first time, we investigate the link budget analysis for RSS-enabled aerial platform communications given different types of platforms, namely UAVs, HAPS, and LEO satellites.
-For optimal performance, we optimize both the platforms' locations and feasible maximum number of mounted RSS reflectors.
+\item We investigate the link budget analysis for RSS-enabled aerial platform communications for different platform types, namely UAVs, HAPS nodes, and LEO satellites.
+To improve performance, we optimize platform locations and the maximum feasible number of mounted RSS reflectors.

 \item We extend the link budget analysis to more realistic channel conditions, as defined in the 3GPP standards.
-Related parameters evaluation and link budget analysis have been carried out by providing numerical results. \end{enumerate}
+We also provide numerical results to support the related parameters evaluation and the link budget analysis.